-This includes all funds distributed to the public library by state government for expenditure by the public library for the purpose of major capital expenditures, except for federal money distributed by the state.
+This includes all funds distributed to the public library by state government for expenditure by the public library for the purpose of major capital expenditures.
+This does not include federal money distributed by the state.
 See: Capital Revenue, Federal Capital Revenue, Local Capital Revenue, Other Capital Revenue